Separatist movements of India

 Secession in India typically refers to state secession, which is the withdrawal of one or more states from the Republic of India.
 Whereas, some have wanted a separate state, union territory or an autonomous administrative division within India.
 Many separatist movements exist with thousands of members, however, some have low local support and high voter participation in democratic elections.
 However, at the same time, demanding separate statehood within under the administration of Indian union from an existing state can lead to criminal charges under secession law in India.

-The Naxal-Maoist insurgency began in India with the Naxalbari uprising in 1967 in West Bengal.
-Later it also spread to the southern states of India.
-Currently, it is led by the Communist Party of India (Maoists) and are active in some areas of the states of Chhattisgarh, Bihar, Jharkhand, Maharashtra, Odisha, Andhra Pradesh and Telangana.
-The areas where Naxals operate is known as the Red Corridor or Laalstan.
-Their support mainly lies with the tribal population of India who have often been neglected by the elected government.

 The Khalistan movement in Indian Punjab was active in the 1980s and 1990s, but was suppressed by the Indian Army.
-Secessionist movements in Northeast India involve multiple armed separatist factions operating in India's northeastern states, which are connected to the rest of India by the Siliguri Corridor, a strip of land as narrow as 23 km (14.3 mi) wide.
+Secessionist movements in Northeast India involve multiple armed separatist factions operating in the Indian northeastern states which are connected to the rest of India by the Siliguri Corridor, a strip of land as narrow as 23 km (14.3 mi) wide.
 Northeastern India consists of the seven states of Assam, Meghalaya, Tripura, Arunachal Pradesh, Mizoram, Manipur, and Nagaland.
 Tensions existed between insurgents in these states and the central government as well as amongst their native indigenous people and migrants from other parts of India.
 Insurgency has seen rapid decline in recent years, with a 70% reduction in insurgency incidents and an 80% drop in civilian deaths in the Northeast in 2019 compared to 2013.
+Three ethnic groups of Meghalaya are demanding separate statehood like Garoland for Garo people, Khasi state for Khasi people and Jaintia state for Pnar people.
 The 2014 Indian general election the Indian government claimed it had an 80% voter turnout in all northeastern states, the highest among all states of India.
 Indian authorities claim that this shows the faith of the northeastern people in Indian democracy.
 Insurgency has largely become insignificant due to lack of local public support and the area of violence in the entire North East has shrunk primarily to an area which is the tri-junction between Assam, Arunachal Pradesh and north Nagaland.
 In contrast with the other insurgencies in Northeast India, Manipur-based militants are characterized by a low level of defections and a well organized intelligence network.
 They have also avoided targeting local police personnel, thus aiming to secure popular support.